Banjara

 - Family And Social Structure

-- The Banjara community is organized around extended families, with strong kinship ties and a patriarchal structure.
-Elders hold significant authority and are respected for their wisdom.
+- The Banjara community is organized around extended family units, with strong kinship ties and a patriarchal structure.

 - Discipline And Behavior